Australian Native Plant Garden Design | Water-Wise & Wildlife

 Surfaces and Paths

-• Local sandstone or bush rock for paving and edging
+• Local sandstone or bush rock for paving—Gosford sandstone (NSW), Donnybrook sandstone (WA), Harcourt granite (VIC)

-• Decomposed granite in natural ochre and brown tones
+• Decomposed granite paths in natural ochre and brown tones, compacted with steel edging

-• Recycled hardwood sleepers for steps and retaining
+• Recycled ironbark or spotted gum sleepers for retaining walls and steps

 Water Elements